Democracy Summer Maryland: Mobilizing the Future!

 The Democracy Summer Maryland project seeks to bring about sweeping political change and advance social and economic justice in America by educating, training and deploying the next generation of organizers to win elections at every level.

-Democracy Summer 2019 applications are coming soon––stay tuned to this page, like Jamie Raskin on Facebook, and follow @jamie_raskin on Twitter to make sure you hear as soon as the applications are live!
+Stay tuned to this page, like Jamie Raskin on Facebook, and follow @jamie_raskin on Twitter to make sure you hear about updates to the application!

 Democracy Summer Maryland Office Location: